Lying In The Heat Of The Night (Godfatherecords G.R. 315/316/317)

 We are then transported back again to 1975, as Harold Dorman’s Mountain Of Love evokes memories of the classic Main Point concert of February of that year.
 As Springsteen points out, the audience was getting “very sassy” by challenging the band to play songs from 25 or 30 years before, but they rise to the challenge after a “quick rehearsal” and a delighted audience claps along throughout.
 Springsteen returns to safer territory with a superb rendition of Backstreets and then the guitar of Steve Van Zandt contributes to a fine performance of Gypsy Biker.
 Nils Lofgren then gets his chance to shine on Because The Night, a perennial Magic Tour highlight.
 Springsteen reminds us of past glories by prefacing She’s The One with a few lines of Not Fade Away though, curiously, none of the music (the band continues to play She’s The One).
 The first disc ends with the overtly political Livin’ In The Future, the spoken introduction to which clearly provokes disaffection among some sections of the audience.

 Disc two begins, to quote both the Backstreets website and Godfather’s sleeve notes, with a “muscular” version of Cover Me, a welcome rarity on this tour.
 “We can make the music,” Springsteen then informs the audience, “but we need you to make the noise” and they duly oblige throughout the “house party” that is Mary’s Place.
+Brucebase contends that this, and many other performances since 2002 ,contain an excerpt from Major Lance’s The Monkey Time, though this seems to consist of little, if anything, more than a shared use of the lyric “are you ready?”
 Then comes a real surprise in the shape of Drive All Night, another audience request.
 Slow, soulful and with beautifully understated playing from the band, the song is another highlight of the show and a line from it gives this release its title.
 There follows the usual trilogy of The Rising, Last To Die and Long Walk Home, the latter two complementing each other particularly well, before the main part of the show reaches a euphoric conclusion, as usual, with a tremendous performance of Badlands, longer than usual and notable for two false endings and a great deal of vocal participation from the audience.

 After an appeal for the St. Louis Area Food Bank comes the usual start to the encore in the shape of the delightful Girls In Their Summer Clothes.
 This is followed by Springsteen’s magnum opus, Jungleland.
 It survives some off-key violin from Soozie Tyrell at the opening to develop into a tremendous performance, the high points of which are an atmospheric sax solo from Clemons and some beautiful piano from Roy Bittan.
 Ebullient performances of the Devil With The Blue Dress Medley, Born To Run and Dancing In The Dark ensue and then Weinberg’s drumming and Tyrell’s violin lead us into the customary showstopper, American Land.